 People are very accepting here.
 There’s so much variety, and it’s a place where you can be yourself, no matter what your background is.
 I love the hiking here, too!

 Unlike a school such as Syracuse University, which has one university hospital, UB is affiliated with many.
-I have rotated through all of them, which has helped me adapt to different environments.
+I have rotated through all of them, which helped me adapt to different environments.
 During residency, I began moonlighting at an urgent care center.
 Thanks to my UB training, it only took me half of my first shift to really get used to the new environment, including its EMR.

-I’ve always felt like I could talk to my teachers about anything, and everyone is very supportive.
+I’ve felt like I could talk to my teachers about anything, and everyone is very supportive.
 That was a big part of the reason I decided to stay here for residency.

-Dr. [David] Thomas, in family medicine, has had a huge role in developing me as a person and as a doctor.
+Dr. [David] Thomas, in family medicine, had a huge role in developing me as a person and as a doctor.
 From the time I met him during my third year of medical school, he taught me the human side of medicine: how to shake a patient’s hand properly, how to make a patient comfortable, how to read a patient’s emotions on their face.
 I emulate so much of what he does.
 I owe a lot of what I know and who I am to him.